 - Leaf Blight: The most characteristic symptoms are crinkling and browning of the leaves.
 Entire leaves may be killed and then fall.
 These symptoms are very similar to those caused by late spring frost injury.

 Sycamore anthracnose is favored by cool, wet weather (temperatures under 60 F) during budbreak and the few weeks of growth that follow.
-A severely infected tree may be completely defoliated (lose all of its leaves) multiple times in a single season.
-This defoliation will not kill an otherwise healthy tree unless it occurs repeatedly over several years.
+A severely infected tree may be defoliated completely (lose all of its leaves) multiple times in a single season.
+This defoliation will not kill an otherwise healthy tree unless it repeatedly occurs over several years.
 When a small twig or branch is affected, cankers may girdle and eventually kill the branch.
-The death of a branch will often result in the production of many small shoots in the area just below the girdled portion of the branch, giving that part of the tree a bushy appearance that is referred to as “witch’s broom”.
-Spores (reproductive structures) from the fungus are spread by rain and wind to healthy leaves, buds and twigs.
+The death of a branch will often result in the production of many small shoots in the area just below the girdled portion of the branch, giving that part of the tree a bushy appearance that is referred to as a “witch’s broom”.
+Spores (reproductive structures) from the fungus are spread by rain and wind to healthy leaves, buds, and twigs.
 The fungus survives the winter on fallen leaves and twigs as well as on cankers present on twigs that remain on the tree.